karthikjayd/karthikjayd.github.io/teach.md

 ## 2015–2016 & 2016–2017
 ### President, SWAT Club, RIEM
 Co-ordinated ICT Club activities at Regional Institute of Education Mysore, including planning and running an ICT convention.
 See the [section on Swatantra](#swatantra) for more details on the convention.

+- As part of the club activities, I organized workshops on LaTeX, Office tools and vector graphic programs (Inkscape, GIMP).
+- I organized a team of volunteers who assisted in setting up the PC pools at the institute, including installing Ubuntu on the machines.
+- I also organized a workshop on _“Introduction to Python Programming”_ for the club members, which provided an overview of Python programming and its applications in various fields.
+The workshop was well-received, and many participants expressed interest in learning more about Python programming.
+- A talk on "Save the Internet" which discussed net neutrality and its implications for internet freedom and access to information, had a huge impact on the community at the institute.
+This talk was organized when Facebook rolled out [the *Free Basics* program in India](https://www.theguardian.com/world/2016/jan/15/india-net-neutrality-activists-facebook-free-basics), which was later banned by the Telecom Regulatory Authority of India (TRAI) due to concerns about net neutrality and the potential for discrimination against certain websites and services.

 [Facebook Page](https://www.facebook.com/swatriemblog)
 [Blog](https://swatclubriem.blogspot.com/)